 If your doctor suspects that your lichen planus is related to hepatitis C infection, allergies or a drug you take, you might need other treatment.
 For example, you may need to switch medications or avoid offending allergens.
 Your doctor may refer you to an allergist or, in the case of a hepatitis C infection, a specialist in liver disease (hepatologist) for further treatment.

 Self-care measures can help reduce the itching and discomfort caused by lichen planus.
 These include:

-- Tub soaks with colloidal oatmeal (Aveeno, others), followed by moisturizing lotion
+- Soaking in a bathtub with colloidal oatmeal (Aveeno, others), followed by moisturizing lotion

-- Over-the-counter hydrocortisone cream or ointment, containing at least 1 percent hydrocortisone (if you're not using a prescription topical corticosteroid)
+- Using an over-the-counter hydrocortisone cream or ointment, containing at least 1 percent hydrocortisone (if you're not using a prescription topical corticosteroid)

 For oral lichen planus, good oral hygiene and regular dentist visits are important.
 You can help reduce the pain of mouth sores by avoiding: